-- ❖ Volunteers should always maintain a professional appearance.
+- Volunteers should always maintain a professional appearance.
 Volunteers are often the first impression of the hospital for visitors.
-A volunteer uniform is to be worn while on duty.
-If you volunteer out of doors, please be sure your ID badge is visible on your coat or sweater. - Uniforms must be clean and well pressed.
+A volunteer uniform is to be worn while on duty. - Uniforms must be clean and well pressed.
 You are identified, as are all who work in a hospital, by your uniform and your badge.
 The dress code listed below will allow you to be safe and comfortable while volunteering. - For your safety, wear closed-toe shoes.
-White or tan tennis shoes or comfortable walking shoes with rubber soles and low heels are recommended. - Wear white or khaki pants with teal uniform shirt or jacket. - Wear ID badge while on duty. - Perfume/cologne may not be worn while volunteering. - Hats may not be worn, unless you volunteer outdoors. - Jewelry should be limited. - No denim, no shorts, or leather apparel may be worn, unless you volunteer outdoors. - Personal cleanliness is imperative. - Hair/nails should be neatly groomed at a moderate length and clean. - No abbreviated apparel should be worn. - Do not wear any type of campaign/cause pin, badge, etc.
+White or tan tennis shoes or comfortable walking shoes with rubber soles and low heels are recommended. - Wear white, khaki or black pants with teal uniform shirt or jacket.
+White, khaki or black dress chino capris are allowed during the summer months only. - Wear ID badge while on duty. - Perfume/cologne may not be worn while volunteering. - Hats may not be worn, unless you volunteer out of doors. - Jewelry should be limited. - No denim, no shorts, or leather apparel may be worn. - Personal cleanliness is imperative. - Hair/nails should be neatly groomed at a moderate length and clean. - No abbreviated apparel should be worn. - Do not wear any type of campaign/cause pin, badge, etc.